Chart Color Schemes

 Household Composition

-South Yarra - West features high concentrations of lone person households and group households, with a fairly typical median household size
+South Yarra - West features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 49.1% of all households, including 11.9% couples with children, 31.5% couples without children, and 4.5% single parent families.
-Non-family households make up the remaining 50.9%, with lone person households at 44.8% and group households comprising 6.1%.
-The median household size is 1.8 people, which matches the Greater Melbourne average.
+Non-family households constitute the remaining 50.9%, with lone person households at 44.8% and group households comprising 6.1%.
+The median household size is 1.8 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households